 After the Mexican-American War, Pillow returned to Tennessee where he concentrated on his agricultural endeavors.
 He also remained active in Democratic politics, receiving some support for nomination to the office of Vice-President of the United States in 1852 and in 1856.

-When the Union began to dissolve following Abraham Lincoln’s election as President of the United States in November 1860, Pillow sided with the South even though he opposed secession.
+When the Union began to dissolve following the election of Abraham Lincoln as President of the United States in November 1860, Pillow sided with the South even though he opposed secession.
 On May 9, 1861, Tennessee Governor Isham Harris appointed Pillow as the senior major general in command of the Tennessee Militia.
 After Tennessee left the Union (June 8, 1861), Pillow received a commission in the Confederate Army as a brigadier general, effective July 9, 1861.

-On November 7, 1861, Pillow led a successful counterattack against Brigadier General Ulysses S. Grant’s Union forces that had captured Camp Johnston near Belmont, Missouri.
+On November 7, 1861, Pillow led a successful counterattack against Union forces under the command of Brigadier General Ulysses S. Grant that had captured Camp Johnston near Belmont, Missouri.
 Pillow’s soldiers forced Grant’s command to retreat across the Mississippi River to Kentucky.

 A few months later, Pillow exposed his shortcomings as a commander at the Battle of Fort Donelson (February 12–16, 1862).
 On February 6, 1862, Ulysses S. Grant captured Fort Henry in Tennessee, near the Kentucky border.
 Grant then marched his army of approximately 25,000 soldiers toward Fort Donelson on the Cumberland River.
 After traveling the twelve-mile span between the two forts, Grant positioned his troops in a semi-circle around the western side of Fort Donelson.